andyluo22/SliderPuzzle/README.md

 #### Detecting Unsolvable Boards
 In order to detect unsolvable boards, we consider the equivalence classes of a board.
 An equivalence class in mathematical terms describes a specific group or subset of the board and by encompassing all equivalence classes we span all the possibilities of whether or not the board is solvable or not.
-In this case, the equivalence classes of a board can be grouped into
+In this case, the equivalence classes of a board in terms of solvability can be grouped into

 _1._ boards that can be solved in row-major order and,